thefundamentaltheor3m/Presentations/README.md

 # Presentations
-A repository of Beamers for talks and presentations I've given.
+A repository of slides (and potentially videos) for talks and presentations I've given.